lizadaly/utopia-novels/books/arqtiq/book.md

 bravery, asking, “Can I ride, too?”

-“Yes, we will go down, look out;” the latter in reference to the chair upon which I sit— one of a row of seats around the tower edge, facing outward.
+“Yes, we will go down, look out;” the latter in reference to the chair upon which I sit—one of a row of seats around the tower edge, facing outward.
 I look quite curiously and assure myself its rails are in front as on each side of me, inclosing me quite secure.
 Connecting